enioka-Haute-Couture/enioka_scan/enioka_scan/doc/bluetooth_notes.md

 The scanner sends data, either as the result of a command (such as: give me the value of configuration XXX) or as the result of an operation on the scanner itself (such as: new data scanned).

-Parsing this data is highly specific to the device familly and is the second main work of a SPP connector.
+Parsing this data is highly specific to the device familly and is the one of the two main roles of a SPP connector.
 This is done by implementing the BtInputHandler interface.
 How the connector actually implements the interface is free.
 Please note that:

 * the data given to the parser may be chunked (multiple buffers, and therefore multiple calls to the parser, for a single "message") (layer 4)